 “I was somewhat interested in science, in particular biology, but never thought that it was for me,” Segel says.

-But working with renowned biologist Douglas A. Melton, now a distinguished research fellow at Vertex Pharmaceuticals and the Catalyst Professor in the Department of Stem Cell and Regenerative Biology at Harvard Medical School and Harvard University, and with then-postdoctoral researcher Richard Sherwood, now HMS assistant professor of medicine at Brigham and Women’s Hospital, brought an epiphany.
+But working with renowned biologist Douglas A. Melton, now a distinguished research fellow at Vertex Pharmaceuticals and the Catalyst Professor in the Department of Stem Cell and Regenerative Biology at Harvard Medical School and the Harvard Faculty of Arts and Sciences, and with then-postdoctoral researcher Richard Sherwood, now HMS assistant professor of medicine at Brigham and Women’s Hospital, brought an epiphany.

 Segel said his curiosity and passion were stirred by the stakes involved in the researchers’ quest — a cure for type 1 diabetes, and with it, the promise of doing research that could one day improve and save lives.